Sherwyn House Norwich (Anchor Hanover)

 11.56 - 12.25

-We are looking for an Estate Manager to provide 38 hours support to the residents per week.
+We are looking for an Estate Manager to provide support to several estates in the local area,

 Life’s too short to be in the wrong job.

-A career with Anchor housing is all about providing older people with independence and security within a happy community.
-We offer retirement properties at over 1,500 locations across the country and manage 54,000 homes for the over-55s.
+A career with Anchor home ownership housing is all about providing older people who choose to live in our communities with independence and security.
+We offer housing properties at over 1,500 locations across the country and manage 54,000 homes for the over-55s, which includes rented, home ownership and mixed tenure.

 Are you the one?